leonbreedt/iosevka-term-custom/README.md

 # Building

-If you want to build your own copy of this font, set up all the build tools as described on the Iosevka README, then run:
+If you want to build your own copy of this font, set up all the build tools as described in the [Iosevka README](https://github.com/be5invis/Iosevka/blob/master/README.md#building-from-source), then run:

 ```shell
 make custom-config design='term v-zero-dotted v-tilde-low v-asterisk-low v-underscore-low v-at-short'